 Given the nature of our business operations and activities, we only consume electricity, fresh water, printing paper and ink.
 We are conscious of our responsibility to conserve natural resources.
 We have approved and implemented clear environmental policies and measures with the target of establishing a green practice by producing no pollution and conserving scarce resources.
-Our usage of electricity, printing paper and water during 2021 are reported below:
+Our usage of electricity, printing paper and water during the 2023 Reporting Period are reported below: